VA-11 Hall-A: Post-release

 However, PC Gamer's review was more mixed, opining that although "what Valhalla is trying to do is interesting", "playing it is boring", with criticism directed at the repetitive nature of gameplay as well as the game's tone, which leaves a "strange, unpleasant lingering taste in your mouth" due to the oftentimes unrealistic dialogue, for a rating of 60/100.
-Much of these sentiments where echoed by Kate Gray of Eurogamer; she also praised the premise as interesting, but lamented that "Valhallas bartending is just boring", with not enough player control to make the game feel creative.
+Much of these sentiments were echoed by Kate Gray of Eurogamer; she also praised the premise as interesting, but lamented that "Valhallas bartending is just boring", with not enough player control to make the game feel creative.
 Adi Robertson of The Verge alleged that some reviewers found the game's sexualized dialogue from the female characters to be unrealistic.
 Ortiz responded that interactions were based upon their own interactions, including that "females have always been more open about those topics than males", but he did concede that "we wrote ourselves into a corner by making the cast predominantly female".